-616 Microphones
+616 Microphones and Special Electronic Devices

-Within the areas of Start and Finish as well as in the area of the closed course, the use of microphones installed without the agreement of the organiser ("roving" and so-called "gallows", microphones set into cameras or other technical instruments) is forbidden in training as well as in the race.
+- Within the areas of Start and Finish as well as in the area of the closed competition course, the use of microphones installed without the agreement of the organiser and the Jury ("roving" and so-called "gallows", microphones set into cameras or other technical instruments) is forbidden in training as well as in the race. - Unmanned and anchorless aerial vehicles (UAV) such as Drones or Quadrocopters etc., are strictly prohibited over the Race Course area during inspection, training or competition, unless approved by the Jury and the organiser in writing subject to any prohibitions imposed by local laws or the property owners.
+The Race Course area is defined by the Jury.
+Violators will be subject to sanctions by the Jury in accordance with ICR art.
+223.